justinealvaro15/my-anime-lite/README.txt

 [11/24] Revised all SQL files suited for MYSQL.
 [11/24] Added an exported SQL file (project.sql) from phpMyAdmin that contains all the SQL files for easier importation.

+[12/01] Added registration and login; Implemented info display on Anime Page.